UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/ValueRefSemantics.md

 MyObj r3 = r1;
 ```

-The reference `r3` is identical to `r1`.
-They both reference the same object in memory, so any change to one is reflected in the other.
+In this case, `r3` is not synonymous with `r1`, but references the same data in memory.
+Any change to the data of one is reflected in the other.

 Contrast this with the structure: